FishArmy100/bible_study_app/info/file_format.md

 ```

 **Notes**
-- All markdown texts can have images embedid into them
+- All markdown texts can have images embedded into them
 - All basic text entries support markdown syntax
 - You cannot have a word range between different books
-- You can have a crossref between different books
+- You can have a cross-ref between different books